thetalesofj/gericht-challenge/README.md

 ## Overview

 This project was developed for a Front-End Developers competition, using React, Vite, and Tailwind.
-The app allowed me to evelate my knowledge and skills with React and Tailwind, whilst also providing an opportunity to learn about Vite as a faster and more efficient alternative to Create-React-App.
+The app allowed me to elevate my knowledge and skills with React and Tailwind, whilst also providing an opportunity to learn about Vite as a faster and more efficient alternative to Create-React-App.

 The React library was utilized to build the app's user interface, allowing for reusable components and efficient rendering of content.
 Tailwind was used for styling the app, offering a comprehensive set of pre-defined styles and a customizable design system.
 Vite was chosen as the development tool to improve the app's build and development times, providing a faster alternative to Create-React-App.